DBT IOP + Co-Occurring

 What Do I Get

-Three times a week (Monday, Wednesday, Friday) 4PM-6PM.
-Includes training in five “modules” of behavioral skills, described further on the other side of this page.
-Also includes specific DBT behavioral skills for substance abuse treatment.
+Four times a week (Monday, Tuesday, Thursday, Friday) 4PM-7PM.
+Includes training in five modules of behavioral skills, described further on the other side of this page.
+Also includes specific DBT behavioral skills for substance use treatment.

 Meeting on Friday from 5PM-6PM.
 This is a one hour 12-step meeting conducted weekly in-house as part of the Friday Skills Training Group.

-Who are clean & sober young adults, and receive training in peer counseling from Potomac Pathways, are present in all groups and activities.
+Peer mentors are clean & sober young adults who receive training in peer counseling from Potomac Programs and are present in all groups and activities.

 DBT intensive program elements (1 hour)

-Phone Coaching for Clients (With Their Individual Therapist) and for the Parents (With the Family Therapist)
+- Phone Coaching for Clients (With Their Individual Therapist) and for Parents (With the Family Therapist)

-Phone coaching is a required part of evidence-based DBT.
+Phone coaching is a required part of adherent DBT.
 The therapist is on-call 24 hours/day for DBT skills crisis consultation to the client.